 Multi-day residential retreats allow us to drop in quite deeply.
 Daylong retreats create an opportunity to immediately bring expression to insights gained.
 They each can be quite beneficial to our nervous system and overall well-being.
 Below is a list of some of my favorite residential retreat centers.
 For upcoming retreats visit the classes page.

 Cloud Mountain (Southern WA)

-Spirit Rock Meditation Center (Bay Area)
+Spirit Rock Meditation Center (Bay Area, regularly have streaming options)

 Vallecitos Mountain Retreat Center (Northern New Mexico)

 Upaya Institute and Zen Center (Santa Fe, New Mexico)